 During the presentation, Wong clarified that the lighting would be “dim,” “nuanced,” and “subtle.”
 Galluccio said the team wanted to alleviate concerns from Cambridge locals that the display could be gaudy or “Las Vegas”-style.

-Speiss demonstrated examples of possible animations on the facade, including an aquarium of moving animals and growing trees.
-Speiss also showed how cameras and sensors could detect kinetic movements of people in front of the building to display their silhouettes.
+Spiess demonstrated examples of possible animations on the facade, including an aquarium of moving animals and growing trees.
+Spiess also showed how cameras and sensors could detect kinetic movements of people in front of the building to display their silhouettes.

 Charles M. Sullivan, the executive director of the Cambridge Historical Commission, said he found it “gratifying” to finally see a demonstration of the facade in an interview Friday.